 Facebook, Twitter, and Instagram contribute to social isolation — a feeling that can stem from feeling alone or left out, social comparisons, and fears of being judged and rejected.
 As a result of these feelings, people can become less satisfied with their own lives and withdraw from others.

 Social media may provide the illusion of intimacy and connectedness.
 But for people with high SA levels, scrolling through Instagram can induce loneliness.
 We feel lonely because we are surrounded by too many people who are emotionally unavailable to us.
 And our fears and some negative experiences that reaffirm unhelpful beliefs don’t let us get closer to them.

 How to spot social anxiety in your Facebook friend by their account

 Of course, this is not an ultimate guide because the ways in which we build our social media presence and the factors that influence it are unique.
-But several studies provide some insights into how social anxiety translates into social media use.
+But several studies, including Social Networking Sites, Depression, and Anxiety: A Systematic Review, provide some insights into how social anxiety translates into social media use.

 So, here’s a summary of key findings:

 - Social anxiety is connected to an increased tendency to communicate online.
 It has emerged as a coping and compensation strategy for people to take part in social integration

 - People with SA are attracted to social media by the ability to control communication, maintain privacy and anonymity, and reduce social context cues;